Workshop – Child Marriage in Connecticut

 - Discuss how to apply content knowledge to advocacy efforts

 This is a free on-line workshop.
-Registration is required.
-Register Here
+See the presentation on our learning hub.

 About the Presenters